xlnsresearch/xlns/_sources/xlnstorch/visualization.rst.txt

 .. currentmodule:: xlnstorch

-.. _vizualization-doc:
+.. _visualization-doc:

-Vizualization
+Visualization
 =============

-The ``xlnstorch.viz`` submodule provides tools for vizualizing and analyzing LNS operations and their numerical properties.
+The ``xlnstorch.viz`` submodule provides tools for visualizing and analyzing LNS operations and their numerical properties.
 This module includes functionality for creating error heatmaps, generating autograd graphs, and analyzing the precision characteristics of LNS arithmetic operations.